r-universe-org/recheck/README.md

 ## Goals and limitations

-A reverse dependency check is not a red/green test.
-You should see it more as a diagnostic tool to identify potential issues to investigate.
+A reverse dependency check is not a red/green CI test.
+You should see it more as a diagnostic tool to identify potential issues that may need further investigation.

-Checks results from other packages are be influenced by all sorts of factors specific to the platform, hardware, network, system setup, or just plain random.
+Checks from other packages are influenced by all sorts of factors specific to the platform, hardware, network, system setup, or just plain random.
-We try to create a setup and get results similar to CRAN, but we need to make some trade offs to keep this practical.
+We try to create a setup similar to CRAN, but we need to make trade offs to keep this practical.

-Our goal of to provide a simple tool that can run on free infrastructure which allows you to check for potential problems with reverse dependencies during the development process.
-It is up to you to interpret these check results, and possibly compare them against what you can see on CRAN to identify regressions.
+The goal of to provide a simple tool that can run on free infrastructure to quickly check for potential problems with reverse dependencies of your package.
+It is still up to you to interpret the check results, and possibly compare them against other results to identify regressions.

 ## Supported platfroms

-In theory you can do this on any platform, however there is an important caveat:
+In theory this works on any platform but in practice there is an important caveat:

 To be able check some reverse dependencies, we first need to install all dependencies (including Suggests) for each package.
 Many CRAN packages indirectly depend on 100+ other packages, so this quickly adds up.

-Even if your package only has a handful of revdeps, you may need to install over a thousand packages before even starting the revdep check.
+Even if your package only has a handful of revdeps, you may need to install over a thousand other packages, before even starting the revdep check.
 For this reason it is only practical to do this on platforms for which precompiled R binary packages are available.